 Leonidas New Orleans

 Shotguns and raised cottages are the predominant architecture here, where you’ll find high ceilings and some great original details in many of the homes.
+New construction has started to fill in some of the vacant lots in the neighborhood, though, so don’t think you’ll only find older homes here.

 What’s there to do in Leonidas?